Characterization of $n$-dimensional normal affine $SL_n$ -varieties: Introduction and Main Results

-\begin{theorem} Let $n > 2$ and let $X$ be an irreducible affine variety.
-If there is a bijective algebraic homomorphism $U(X) \to U(A_{d,n})$, then $X \cong A_{d,n}^s$ for some $s \ge 1$. \end{theorem} $\\$ \textbf{Acknowledgement:} The author would like to thank \name{Hanspeter Kraft} for his support during the writing of this paper.
-The author would also like to thank \name{Michel Brion} who suggested a number of important improvements and \name{Mikhail Zaidenberg} for useful discussions.
+The author thanks both referees for important remarks and suggested improvements.
+The author would also like to thank \name{Hanspeter Kraft} for his support while writing this paper.
+Finally, the author is grateful to \name{Michel Brion} who suggested a number of improvements and \name{Mikhail Zaidenberg} for useful discussions.